News & Updates News,Policy Spotlights Digital concerts raise new legal questions

 As digital concerts move toward personalized formats, the legal landscape grows increasingly complex.
 The research project KonsertX has examined the challenges of the legal conditions and challenges for digital live broadcasts.

-“We need new ways to balance interests,” says Aurelija Lukoseviciene postdoctoral researcher in law and technology at Lund University, one of the project’s leading voices.
+“We need new ways to balance interests,” says Aurelija Lukoseviciene, postdoctoral researcher in law and technology at Lund University, one of the project’s leading voices.

 Modern technology is reshaping how we experience culture.
 Live concerts and performances, once accessible only to those present in the room, can now be shared with audiences far beyond the venue.
 Audience participation will take on a more personalized, co-creative form.